I currently live in Anacortes, WA with my wife, Cindy. You can contact me via this website.

 I left Landed Gentry and went back to engineering but this time with no employees, working out of my home.
 I branded myself "The Builder's Engineer" and changed my website's name accordingly.
 It was a great move.
 After the recession construction gradually picked back up and so did my profitability.
 Every year since has been more successful than the previous.

-Today I do about 100 engineering jobs per year and enjoy eviable success, as evidenced by four consecutive "best of" awards.
+Today I do about 100 engineering jobs per year and enjoy eviable success, as evidenced by five consecutive "best of" awards.

 After ten plus years of civil engineering and land development consulting I saw firsthand how many people misjudge the difficulty and risk in developing land – to their extreme detriment - many go broke.
-So I wrote an extensive white paper on the topic, and a proforma spreadsheet.
-I sell those to this day.
+So I wrote an extensive white paper on the topic, and a proforma spreadsheet and began selling those from my website.

 Youth Sports and the Sedro-Woolley Chainsaws